2021 Season to begin on June 14 - with Exciting, Safe, On-site Programming

-- Have their temperature checked with a contactless thermometer
+Your temperature will be checked with a contactless thermometer

-- Complete and sign the self-declaration and informed consent form, each time they arrive.
-Anyone with visible symptoms, or who indicates exposure in the self declaration form will be asked to leave for the safety and health of all involved
+Complete the check-in sheet each time you arrive at the facility.
+Anyone with visible symptoms, or who indicates exposure in the check-in sheet will be asked to leave for the safety and health of all involved.

-- Masks will be required for all volunteers and staff when they are working with participants or in close proximity to others.
+Masks are required for all volunteers, staff and visitors when they are working with participants or in close proximity to others.

-- Parents/Caregivers will be required to wear a mask while inside the building.
-If this is not an option, the parent/caregiver may wait outside or in the car during the participant’s session.
+Parents/caregivers will be required to wear a mask while inside the building.
+If you’re unable to wear a mask, the parent/caregiver may wait outside socially distanced from others or wait in your vehicle during the participants session.

-Disposable masks will be provided by REINS; we encourage you to bring your own mask if you prefer.
+Disposable masks will be provided by REINS, we do encourage you to bring your own mask if you prefer.

 We ask that only 1 caregiver be present during a class session.
-There will be chairs in the viewing room spaced at least 6 feet apart for you to observe the class.
-We ask that you avoid congregating in areas.
+We plan to hold classes outside as much as possible, weather and client permitting.
+If class needs to be held inside, there will be chairs in the viewing room spaced at least 6 feet apart for you to observe the class.
+We ask that you avoid congregating in areas and practice social distancing.

-Note: We realize this may be an issue for some families without childcare.
-If siblings must travel to therapy sessions, you may call or text us upon arrival and a staff member will come to you and bring the participant in for services while you and your family wait in the car.
+Note: We realize it may be an issue for some families without childcare.
+If siblings must travel to therapy sessions, you may call or text us upon arrival and a staff member or volunteer will come to you and bring the participant in for services while you and your family wait in the car.

-- All staff, volunteers, participants and caregivers must wash their hands or use hand sanitizer prior to and after each session.
+All staff, volunteers, participants, and caregivers must wash their hands or use hand sanitizer before and after each session.

-- There are multiple “sanitation stations” throughout the facility that will include hand sanitizer, disinfectant wipes, and masks to be used as needed by staff, volunteers, participants, family members, and any other visitors.
+There are multiple “sanitation stations” throughout the facility that will include hand sanitizer, disinfectant wipes, and masks